Rising Star Chef Joe Cicala of Le Virtù - Biography

 Like many Italian-Americans, Joe Cicala came to food by way of family.
-Raised in suburban Washington, D.C., Cicala grew up with a mom who owned a private catering company.
-She gave him his first shot in the industry, hiring him to cook alongside her team after he graduated from high school.
-Working the stove, it didn’t take Cicala long to figure out that his future lied in kitchens.
+Raised in suburban D.C. by a mom who owned a private catering company, Cicala got an early start in the industry when his mom hired him to cook alongside her team after he graduated from high school.
+Working the stove, it didn’t take Cicala long to figure out that his future was right in front of him.

-Digging deeper into his Italian heritage, Cicala traveled to the motherland to train under Michelin-starred Chef Pietro Rispoli in Salerno, Italy.
-Returning to D.C., Cicala worked at Galileo and then Café Milano with Chef Fabio Salvatore, who would serve as an early mentor and introduce the young chef to Abruzze cuisine.
-His next step took Cicala to New York City, where he cooked for one year under the formidable Mark Ladner at Del Posto, one of the city’s only restaurants to earn four stars from The New York Times.
+Delving into his heritage, Cicala traveled to Italy to train under Michelin-starred Chef Pietro Rispoli in Salerno.
+Returning to D.C., Cicala worked at Galileo and then Café Milano with Chef Fabio Salvatore, who would serve as an early mentor and introduced the young chef to Abruzze cuisine.